bespoken/virtual-alexa/README.md

 </p>

-# Bespoken Virtual Alexa SDK
+# Virtual Alexa
-The Virtual Alexa SDK allows for interacting with skills programmatically.
+Virtual Alexa allows for interacting with skills programmatically.

-The Virtual Alexa class allows for easy interaction programmatically:
+The core Virtual Alexa API provides several routines - the two most essential ones:
     * utter: Generates JSON as if the user said the given phrase
     * intend: Generates JSON as if the given intent was uttered